 Changes to Employment and Support Allowance

-Welfare Changes in Northern Ireland are currently taking place.
+Welfare Changes in Northern Ireland were brought in from 2016 onward.
 These include changes to Employment and Support Allowance (ESA).
 Find out about the changes and how they may affect you.

 If you are already getting ESA you will have been placed in one of two groups.